request a free consultation to build the right class for you

 Q: What is a rally co-driver and what services do you provide in terms of training for them?

 The rally co-driver is the real brains and organization behind what happens in a rally car.
 The rally co-driver or navigator (sometimes people call them the navvy) sits in the right seat of the car and is describing the pace notes or stage notes to the driver that the driver and co-driver have created together before the event, when they do what's called recce or reconnaissance.
 Reconnaissance is where you drive all of the rally before the event.
 You create the pace notes from scratch.
 You'll hear language such as left six, right five, don't cut, 50.
 Those are all just descriptions of what's happening on the rally stage or the road.
 The co-driver will then read those back to the driver in real time, as they approach each of these corners.
 What it allows the driver to do is drive essentially flat out on these roads, fully committed to what's happening over a blind crest or corner, assuming that the pace notes that they've made with their co-driver are both written correctly and are being read correctly.
+That delicate dance is really magic.
+What we do here is we'll give the fundamentals to the driver on how to write and understand pace notes.
+We'll often do that with co-drivers as well as with the driver.
+We'll give them the fundamental setup and curriculum.
+Depending on how advanced people want to get, they can either take some advanced training with us, or obviously we can have them partner with a company like Oz Rally Pro, which is Rhianon Gelsomino and Alex Gelsomino.
+Rhianon co-drivers for Travis Pastrana, her husband, Alex co-drivers for Ken Block.
+They also offer a co-driver training program that you can either do remotely with them in Utah, or they can fly in somewhere like here and help with that training in person.

 Q: What makes Rally Ready's classes different from the competition?

 Rally Ready is in a unique space in our market.
 Our primary focus is on really understanding and building a holistic program for drivers, co-drivers and rally teams to get involved with the sport.
 If you come and you're just wanting to have a really awesome weekend playing and learning a new skill and a rally car, awesome.
 We'll tailor the curriculum to that.
 If you are wanting to be engaged with rally long-term and you want to build that path, awesome, we can do that.
 If you are coming from sports car racing, autocross track days, club racing, you name it, and you raise a spec Miata, and you just want to learn some skills for when your car goes beyond the limit, cool, we can do that.
 All of our programs are completely tailored to the experience and expectations of the individual driver or client.
 None of our clients come here and get the same off the shelf, curriculum and treatment as they often will in other rally programs.
+We have a ton of respect for all the other folks in the market, in the U.S. who are doing rally schools.
+We love the guys at Dirt Fish.
+We think O'Neil has got a great program up there.
+All have these different rally schools have different, really different offerings and terrain, but again, our focus is on giving you the most amount of seat time with the most highly curated and refined curriculum to your specific needs and wants and more importantly, in helping you come up with long-term strategies.
+We fill out report cards.
+We have debriefs after our classes with all of our instructors that go over every single individual clients' successes, where they have some issues or struggles and ways that we can build a custom program for them when they come back.
+It's going to genuinely be built from scratch for that exact person's needs.

 Q: What skills will I learn in your one or two day rally driving classes?

-Our one day rally school and two day rally school programs are going to teach you all of the essential skills to control and drive a rally car successfully.
-That includes left foot braking, understanding how to shuffle steer, understanding where to put your eyes, hands and feet, and how to link corners together using what we call the aquarium technique, or essentially the pendulum turn or scandinavian flick.
+Our 1 Day Rally School and 2-Day Rally School programs are going to teach you all of the essential skills to control and drive a rally car successfully.
+That includes left foot braking, understanding how to shuffle steer, understanding where to put your eyes, hands and feet, and how to link corners together using what we call the aquarium technique, or essentially the pendulum turn or Scandinavian flick.
 We'll teach you how to drive a rally car on gravel or on dirt.
 We'll give you the fundamentals of when and how and why you use left foot braking in a variety of environments, both for cornering and for understanding just generally how to adjust the attitude of the car mid-corner.
 The core exercises that we will do would be our straight line breaking exercise, which just teaches you how to use your left foot on the brakes, our skid pad, which is essentially a never-ending corner, where we teach you how to use left foot braking in a corner and then our figure eight, which is teaching you how to link corners together at a low speed.
 Then there is our slalom exercise, which is teaching you how to link corners together at high speed.
+So how to use your left foot on the brakes, to left foot brake in a corner, link corners at a low speed, and link corners at a high-speed are the core fundamentals you'll learn in that day one course.
+In day two, we move into a dynamic slalom where we're moving the cones around teaching you some higher speed stuff, and then into the full rally stage where you actually get to drive on a proper rally stage in rally car with jumps, crests, you name it.

 Q: What will I learn in private training or more ongoing training?

-Private rally training, or our advanced one-on-one training offers the ability to completely tailor every second of your day to your specific needs.
+Private Training offers the ability to completely tailor every second of your day to your specific needs.
 If you are somebody who has a really specific request, or if you have a tight schedule, or if you're only available for a shorter period of time, our private training is going to put you in a position to completely dictate the pace that we move at, as well as what vehicles we focus on.
 If you're somebody who really has clearly defined goals and objectives, then you can pick out of our fleet of vehicles.
-Whether it's our rear-wheel drive, BRZs, FRS, GT 86, BMW E-46 rally cars, or if you really want to focus on front-wheel drive in our Civics, our Ford Fiesta ST or our Mazdas, or you really like all-wheel drive, and you just want to stay focused in the Subaru WRX and the STIs and the Mitsubishi EVOS, we can completely tailor that day and that experience to your needs.
+Whether it's our rear-wheel drive, BRZs, FRS, GT 86, BMW E-46 rally cars, or if you really want to focus on front-wheel drive in our Subarus, our Ford Fiestas or our Mazdas, or you really like all-wheel drive, and you just want to stay focused in the Subaru WRX and the STIs and the Mitsubishi EVOS, we can completely tailor that day and that experience to your needs.
+That can even include if you are a racing driver that has your own race car, and you say, "Hey, I am racing in a Polaris Razor or a trophy truck, or my own rally car", we can combine our cars with your car to really move you through a really custom training program.

 Q: What are some of the best cars for rally driving?

 The best cars for rally are going to be the cars that have the most existing rally parts available.
 There's a common misconception that if you have a car, you should turn that car into a rally car.
-I think it's more important look at what are the cars that you can build and maintain most affordably.
+I think it's more important to look at what are the cars that you can build and maintain most affordably.
 If you have a car that's not one of those vehicles, sell that car and use that money to buy a vehicle that's going to be better suited for rallying.
 A good example are Subaru Imprezas (the WRXs and the STIs).
 The reason those are so popular in rallying is that every part you possibly need to build a rally car is readily available.
 Meaning if you need a roll cage for a Pontiac Sunfire, you're going to have a really hard time.
 If you need a roll cage for a Subaru WRX, you can get those from Cage Kits, from Custom Cages in the UK, from Safety Devices.
 There's a ton of companies and outlets that are selling a kit for that car that'll put a rally legal roll cage in it, instead of having to design it from scratch, which saves you a lot of time and money.
-Sane thing with suspension.
+Same thing with suspension.
 Gravel suspension, or rally suspension is arguably the most important part of a rally car.
 That's what really keeps the car alive.
 It absorbs all of the rocks and impacts as you're driving on a rally stage or a gravel road and keeps them from damaging the chassis.
-Having a really high quality rally suspension like a Reiger damper, Ohlin's or Pro-Flex is key.
+Having a really high quality rally suspension like a Reiger damper, Ohlins or Pro-Flex is key.
 It's kind of important to avoid brands like K-Sports rally suspension.
 You don't want to buy the cheaper stuff like the Yellow Speed Racing or a lot of these brands because while they look good and they look the same as the rally suspension, they're just not as strong and they're going to fail.
 You save yourself a few thousand dollars over buying real suspension, but they break early.
 Buying the right parts and picking a chassis that has a lot of parts is really important.
+It's also important to look at availability.
+For example, the Mitsubishi EVO is an incredible rally car, but because they were manufactured in such limited numbers in the U.S., it's really hard to find spare parts.
+You have to think, not just what's the best parts for performance and what can you buy parts for, but what are you going to be able to buy replacement parts for?
+If you damage a Mitsubishi EVO, it's very hard to find something like the front bumpers, they just don't exist anymore.
+Even the simplest maintenance parts might become a struggle.
+If you're in a Subaru or even Honda Civics, any part store in the world is going to have parts for a Honda Civic or a Subaru.
+It's going to be a lot trickier to get parts for a Japanese imported Skyline or something like that.
+Balancing your budget and expectation with what can you realistically get parts for is really important.

 Q: What gear do I need to show up with when I come to the Rally Ranch?

 When you come to rally school, you just come wearing clothes that you're comfortable in and that's about it.
 The most important thing is to have proper closed-toe shoes.
 Avoid wearing boots or anything heavy and bulky because you're going to be moving your feet around on the pedals.
-We always tell people the best shoe is something like a Converses, or a proper racing shoe.
+We always tell people the best shoe is something like Converses, or a proper racing shoe.
 Some people like to buy ASICS wrestling shoes.
 Onitsuka Tigers are really great, simple, small, thin soled shoes.
 We use Sabelt safety gear and all of our race cars.
 They sell a really great racing shoe as does Sparco, OMP and AlpineStars.
 A lot of other brands that have really good racing shoes.
 Gloves can be important for some people whose hands get really tired throughout the day.
-We can sell those to you here, or you can bring your own, but you none of that is required.
+We can sell those to you here, or you can bring your own, but none of that is required.
 As long as you have a comfortable shoe, we provide helmets and then any other necessary safety gear, depending on what we're doing, we can provide.
 For our advanced programs, we will sometimes be in the forest on our forest rally stages.
 If that's the case, we'll provide a racing suit, we'll provide the Hans device, or the Simpsons head and neck restraining devices, as well as the higher quality Stilo or Bell helmets.

 Q: If I was getting into rally racing, what's the bare minimum I would need to do to my vehicle to prepare for a local event?